mcheang20/mcheang20.github.io/_portfolio/bulletin.md

 ## Problem and Challenges

 The project applied similar design and development based on already existing web applications.
-Highlighting key features and aspects which had to be built from the ground up included creation of topic and posts models, user authentication, and user features that included interactions.
+Highlighting key features and aspects which had to be planned from the ground up included creation of topic and posts models, user authentication, and user feature interactions.

 <div class="col-all">
   <dl>
       <dt class="heading">Voting Issues</dt>
         <dd class="col-info">
-          Implementing a voting feature for users posed some problems.
+          Implementing a voting feature for users posed some initial problems.
 Interaction with the vote model were not generating a change in value of the votes total or the total count of votes would be incremented by the wrong amount.
         </dd>
   </dl>
   <dl>
-      <dt class="heading">User Features</dt>
+      <dt class="heading">User Experience</dt>
         <dd class="col-info">
-          Being a social centered web application, we wanted users to have interactions with other users and their content.
+          Being a social centered web application, we wanted to focus on user experience and interaction with content and other users.
 Features such as commenting, labeling, favoriting, and voting had to be included.
 Establishing relationships with each model would have to be planned and created.
         </dd>
   </dl>
 </div>